quasarframework/quasar-framework.org/source/guide/installation.md

 $ npm install --save quasar-framework
 ```

+Compatible with CommonJS2 and AMD loaders, but works without those too.

 ## Bower
 If you know what you are doing and how to create the required folder structure, inside
 your app folder: